daniel-le97/pocketbase-libsql/README.md

 ## Notes
 currently cross-compiling for darwin and linux only seems to work on a mac device

-this does not work for windows yet, as libsql doesnt target it yet check [go-libsql](https://github.com/tursodatabase/go-libsql) for details
+this does not work for windows yet, as libsql doesn't target it yet check [go-libsql](https://github.com/tursodatabase/go-libsql) for details